 Psoriasis commonly occurs on the scalp, which may cause fine, scaly skin or heavily crusted plaque areas.
 This plaque may flake or peel off in clumps.
 Scalp psoriasis may resemble seborrheic dermatitis, but in that condition the scales are greasy.

 Psoriatic arthritis is a type of arthritis (inflammation of the joints) accompanied by inflammation of the skin (psoriasis).
 Psoriatic arthritis is an autoimmune disorder in which the body's defenses attack the joints of the body, causing inflammation and pain.
 Psoriatic arthritis usually develops about 5 to 12 years after psoriasis begins.
 About 30% of people with psoriasis will develop psoriatic arthritis.

 Can Psoriasis Affect Only My Nails?

-Yes, psoriasis may involve solely the nails.
-More commonly, the nail symptoms accompany the skin and arthritis symptoms.
-Nails affected by psoriasis can have small pinpoint pits or large yellowish separations of the nail plate called "oil spots."
-Nail psoriasis is typically very difficult to treat, but it can respond to medications taken internally to treat psoriasis or psoriatic arthritis.
-Treatment options include potent topical steroids applied at the nail-base cuticle, injection of steroids at the nail-base cuticle, and oral or systemic medications as described below for the treatment of psoriasis.
+In some cases, psoriasis may involve only the fingernails and toenails, although more commonly, nail symptoms will accompany psoriasis and arthritis symptoms.
+The appearance of the nails may be altered, and affected nails may have small pinpoint pits or large yellow-colored separations on the nail plate called "oil spots."
+Nail psoriasis can be hard to treat but may respond to medications taken for psoriasis or psoriatic arthritis.
+Treatments include topical steroids applied to the cuticle, steroid injections at the cuticle, or oral medications.

 Is Psoriasis Curable?